-In a nod to the Google Ventures 5-day Design Sprint format, we’re following a five stage design process.
-However, unlike a face-to-face Design Sprint or Designers for Learning’s other service-learning courses you may have taken, this course is 100% self-paced.
-Therefore, you can spend as much time as you want to work through the materials and to complete the project anytime between December 31st.
+In a nod to the Google Ventures 5-day Design Sprint format, we’re following a five-stage design process.
+However, unlike a face-to-face Design Sprint or Designers for Learning’s other service-learning courses you may have taken, this is a 100% self-paced independent study experience.
+Therefore, you can spend as much time as you want working through the materials and completing the project.
 To be successful in this Design Sprint, you should plan to devote at least 20 hours to work on the material (i.e. 4 hours for each of the 5-stages shown below in the Course Curriculum section of this page).
 Like most experiences in life, the worth of the Design Sprint is related to the time and effort committed to it.
 Your personal commitment to actively engage at least 20 hours will help to support a worthwhile experience.

 What have prior students said about our courses?

 - Having a project-based course is helpful as I learn best when DOING something rather than just thinking about it.
 At the end, I will have a document that I can add to my digital portfolio.

 - It has deepened my understanding of each phase of the instructional design process.

 - I wanted to update myself on curriculum development.
 The course is set up well and the materials are excellent.
 The lesson planning activities are also excellent.
 As we read, we are able to think about the specific components of our lesson.

 - In the discussions, I was able to read about other people’s various ideas.
 Also, I could build networks with people who are interested in the same issue/topic.

 - Your course design is fabulous!
 I really appreciate how thoughtful and intentional you were in mapping out our journey.